IbreeZ02/os-process-manager/README.md

 ### some Design Choices

-- **Single wait queue for both I/O and IPC blocking** — simplifies the scheduler tick loop; `wait_for` and `io_remaining` fields on the PCB distinguish the two cases.
+- **Single wait queue for both I/O and IPC blocking**: simplifies the scheduler tick loop; `wait_for` and `io_remaining` fields on the PCB distinguish the two cases.
-- **WFG over RAG** — a Resource Allocation Graph requires tracking resource instances separately; since all blocking here is process-to-process (IPC), a simpler wait-for graph is sufficient and easier to extend.
+- **WFG over RAG**: a Resource Allocation Graph requires tracking resource instances separately; since all blocking here is process-to-process (IPC), a simpler wait-for graph is sufficient and easier to extend.
-- **Interrupt queue over direct calls** — raising an interrupt and processing it in the next tick decouples detection (in the tick loop) from handling (in the interrupt handler), mirroring how real hardware interrupts work.
+- **Interrupt queue over direct calls**: raising an interrupt and processing it in the next tick decouples detection (in the tick loop) from handling (in the interrupt handler), mirroring how real hardware interrupts work.
-- **Fixed-size mailbox, dynamic message queue** — mailbox models a single hardware register (one slot, blocks on full); the queue models a software buffer for broadcast/any-to-any messaging.
+- **Fixed-size mailbox, dynamic message queue**: mailbox models a single hardware register (one slot, blocks on full); the queue models a software buffer for broadcast/any-to-any messaging.